 Mathematics is taught through three specific lessons a week.
-However, due to the nature of the children and the diversity of the classes there is a range of lesson structures, for each of the three lessons, throughout the school.
+However, due to the nature of the children and the diversity of the classes there are a range of lesson structures, for each of the three lessons, throughout the school.

 Our pre-communicative classes are taught maths through a more formal lesson structure.
 These lessons will start with a whole group input and then the children will split into their smaller maths groups to continue in greater depth with their learning.
 Although these classes have a similar structure, due to the needs of the children, the structure will not be exactly the same in all formal classes.
-We have a very child centred approach and every class adapts to the individual children.
+We have a very child centred approach and every class adapts to their individual children.
 The formal classes also have specified ISP time where one of their ISP lessons will focus on an ISP target.